boxuk/wp-packages/packages/feature-flags/README.md

 $published = $flag->is_published(); // will work immediately.
 $published = $flag->enabled_for_user(); // will return false until `init` because current user ID is not known before `init`.
 $published = $flag->enabled_for_user( $user_id ); // will work, since we don't need to lookup the current user.
-$published = $flag->enabled(); // will vary - if the flag is enforced, unstable or published, this will work as expected.
+$published = $flag->enabled(); // will vary - if the flag has a forced state or published, this will work as expected.
 If none of the other rules apply, it fallsback to checking current user, so will return false before the `init` hook because we don't know the current user ID.
 $published = $flag->enabled( $user_id ); // As above - will work as expected.
 ```

 As you can see, in most instances you may want to wait for the `init` hook before checking a flag's status since any users who are opted in to the flag will not be enabled.
 This may also cause complexities if you're using the flag check in multiple points in the firing sequence in a WP application and the published state might change depending on your load state.

 ## Contributing